Travinkel/belsign-photo-doc/docs/project/pre-game-background.md

 This system applies **Domain-Driven Design (DDD)** to model the core business logic in a way that reflects the real-world workflow of Belman’s production and quality control processes.
 The domain layer is designed to be rich in behavior, cohesive, and independent of infrastructure or presentation frameworks.

 In the spirit of Domain-Driven Design, the quality control component of Belsign represents a **Core Domain** for Belman A/S. It directly impacts production workflows, customer communication, and documentation integrity.
 This area demands rich modeling and precise business rules.
-Other potential subdomains (such as report formatting or authentication) may be considered **supporting** or **generic**, but the quality validation and image lifecycle form the **heart of the business logic**.
+Other potential subdomains (such as reportAggregate formatting or authentication) may be considered **supporting** or **generic**, but the quality validation and image lifecycle form the **heart of the business logic**.

 ### Entities